Tianhao Zhao

 (Job Market Paper)

 The wealth effect is a critical channel through which economic shocks propagate.
-This paper examines the persistent and heterogeneous effects of net worth shocks across U.S. counties, focusing on the local collateral constraints and downward nominal wage rigidity (DNWR) and their interactions.
-We develop a two-agent general equilibrium model that demonstrates how the interaction between collateral constraints and DNWR shapes local wealth effects.
-Using a new county-level dataset spanning 2003-2019 and a semi-varying coefficient approach, we identify non-linearities in shock transmission that linear models do not capture.
-Our empirical analysis shows that counties with more binding collateral constraints and higher degrees of DNWR experience larger and more persistent effects on consumption, unemployment, and house prices following net worth shocks.
+This paper examines the persistent and heterogeneous effects of net worth shocks across U.S. counties, focusing on the local collateral constraints and downward nominal wage rigidity and their interactions.
+We develop a two-agent general equilibrium model that demonstrates how the interaction between collateral constraints and DNWR shapes local wealth effects on consumption, unemployment and house prices.
+Using a new county-level dataset spanning 2003-2019 and a semi-varying coefficient approach, we identify large heterogeneities and non-linearities in shock transmission: the marginal propensity to consume out of wealth varies from 11 to 3 cents per dollar between low- and high-friction counties, with shock responses amplified 2-5 times when both frictions bind.
 These findings highlight how local financial and labor market conditions determine heterogeneous responses to aggregate shocks, informing the design of regionally targeted economic policies.

 Slides